aboutcode-org/nuget-inspector/docs/source/nuget-dependencies-design.rst

 - "<ProjectName>.deps.json" files contain details for resolved package and framework dependencies.
-This is machine-generated during the build and these files may exist only with the "PreserveCompilationContext" property set.
+This is machine-generated during the build and these files may exist only with the "PreserveCompilationContext" project property set.

 NuGet has complex version notations and semantics and mixed dependency resolution strategies: